-Second wave of Europeans en route as raiding party reaches limit
+Melbourne diary: second wave of Europeans en route as raiding party hits limit

 The second and final shipment of European horses have left Heathrow and will arrive in Melbourne on Saturday shortly after the top-class Caulfield card kicks off, bringing the total number of overseas representatives at the Spring Carnival to 29.